Android Tutorial: Writing your own Content provider

 Create a class that extends ContentProvider

 You start by sub-classing ContentProvider.
-Since ContentProvider is an abstract class you have to implement the five abstract methods.
-These methods are explained in detail later on, for now simply use the stubs created by Eclipse (or whatever tool you use).
+Since ContentProvider is an abstract class you have to implement the six abstract methods.
+These methods are explained in detail later on, for now simply use the stubs created by the IDE of your choice.

 The abstract methods you have to implement